Fall down seven times…get up eight. –Japanese Proverb

 Time moved forward and then I realized I hadn’t posted anything here–do I start again?
 What if I fail and have to start over…again.

 So I promised myself if I got through Stefan’s program and was successful, I would start blogging again, because I know there’s someone out there starting where I was five months ago.
+They may not know about things like WordPress SEO, or about how to write yet, or so on, after all.

 Now I’m in for round two of the program and I’m making great progress.
 I don’t think anything of photographing my meals, but I’m always still thinking about what I’m eating.